 Volunteers taking part in Medical and Healthcare projects aid in treating and educating patients, providing basic checkups and treatment to members of the community.
 The communities where our volunteers assist are appreciative of the expertise, positivity and kindhearted nature of our volunteers.

-Thousands of medical students turn to International Volunteer HQ to organize their medical electives abroad - not only will you have the opportunity to learn about medicine as a global entity and experience new cultures, healthcare systems, technologies and see different conditions, you’ll be living and working alongside other international volunteers, and have the opportunity to travel with them during your free time.
+Thousands of medical students turn to International Volunteer HQ to organize their medical electives abroad - not only will you have the opportunity to learn about medicine as a global entity and experience new cultures, healthcare systems and technologies, and see different conditions, you’ll be living and working alongside other international volunteers, and have the opportunity to travel with them during your free time.

 For a medical group, volunteering abroad provides the ability to gain valuable experience and learning opportunities, and can even count towards course credit or service hour requirements!

 - How much?
-Get involved with Childcare in India - Delhi from just USD$250 for 1 week
+Get involved with Childcare in South Africa - Cape Town from just USD$275 for one week

 - What’s included?
-In India - Delhi, for example, accommodation and all meals are included in the program fee, not to forget the airport pick up and 24/7 in-country support is included also!
+In South Africa for example, accommodation and meals are included in the Program Fee, not to forget the airport pick up and 24/7 in-country support

-- Must haves… A big heart, a brain full of songs to sing and everlasting kindness
+- Must haves… A big heart, a brain full of songs to sing and kindness

 - How much?
-Get your hands dirty on Wildlife Conservation in Victoria Falls from USD$880 for 2 weeks
+Get your hands dirty on Wildlife Conservation in Victoria Falls from USD$1045 for two weeks

 - What’s included?
-Breakfast, lunch and dinner, accommodation, orientation, airport pick-up and 24/7 support is included in the program fee
+In Victoria Falls for example, accommodation, meals, program orientation, airport pick-up and 24/7 support are all included in the Program Fee

 - Must haves… Maybe some gardening gloves, keen attitude to hard work and a camera to capture the epic landscapes and ‘Big 5’ animals.

-All in all, volunteering while at college is a win-win!
-All while giving back to a community that values your support, you become more worldly, learn from the world’s best, and tick adventure off your bucket list.
+All in all, volunteering for college students is a win-win!
+You’ll give back to a community that values your support, become more worldly, learn from the world’s best and tick adventure off your bucket list.

-Haven’t seen anything here that tickles your fancy, don’t worry… We have plenty more projects to choose from.
+Haven’t seen anything here that sparks your interest?
+Don’t worry, we have plenty more projects to choose from.
 Have a look at our full range of available volunteer abroad projects.